Chocolate Namelaka

 6. Pour in the cold heavy cream and use an immersion blender to mix until completely smooth.
 If you don’t have an immersion blender, you can whisk the mixture together until smooth.

-7. Transfer the namelaka to a loaf pan or baking dish.
+7. Transfer the Namelaka to a loaf pan or baking dish.
 Cover with plastic wrap pressed directly into the cream.
 Place in the refrigerator until set (at least 4 hours).

 Notes